aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingXADataSource.md

   supports XA by default.
 - `AwsWrapperXADataSource` requires a target `XADataSource`; a plain `DataSource` class name is rejected at `getXAConnection()` time.
+- **Timeouts:** the wrapper `connectTimeout` / `socketTimeout` / `tcpKeepAlive` properties are forwarded to the target `XADataSource` in the unit each driver expects (seconds for PostgreSQL, milliseconds for MySQL Connector/J, URL parameters for MariaDB).
+Setting a socket timeout is
+  recommended: without one, a network blackhole leaves the pinned XA session waiting indefinitely instead of surfacing a connection failure.
+- **MariaDB Connector/J with a MySQL URL:** MariaDB rejects a `jdbc:mysql://` URL ("Wrong mariaDB url") unless the URL itself carries `permitMysqlScheme`.
+When `org.mariadb.jdbc.MariaDbDataSource` is the target XA datasource, the wrapper adds that parameter to the target URL automatically.
 - Because each `XAConnection.getConnection()` returns a fresh logical connection over the same physical session, the wrapper builds a fresh plugin pipeline per logical connection to keep plugin state isolated between checkouts.